ranashakti7/Sydney_Users/README.md

+This Data set contains data of git hub users whi live Sydney and Have more than 100 followers
 - **Data Scraping:**
 Use a GitHub token with requests to authenticate, apply pagination on the search query for Sydney users with 100+ followers, save user details to users.csv and up to 500 repositories per user to repositories.csv.